-Identifying and addressing the roadblocks to having high degrees of renewable energy deployment related to system integration.
+The UNSW Addressing Barriers to Efficient Renewable Integration project is identifying and addressing the roadblocks to having high degrees of renewable energy deployment related to system integration.

 How the project works

-This Project will focus on frequency control, ancillary services, and electricity market rules/operating procedures.
+The UNSW Addressing Barriers to Efficient Renewable Integration project will focus on frequency control, ancillary services, and electricity market rules/operating procedures.
 By using bench testing, UNSW will directly test the response of a range of photovoltaics (PV) and storage inverters to disturbances of different kinds on the network.
 In addition, the installation of high-speed disturbance records on key distribution network feeders will monitor and record behaviour during power system disturbances.
 Results from this will provide detailed information that can be used to develop a “composite PV-load model”.

 Area of innovation